 The Company recognizes an asset for incremental costs of obtaining a contract with a customer if the amortization period of those costs is expected to be longer than one year and the costs are expected to be recovered.
 Enterprise sales commission costs meet the requirements to be deferred and, as a result, are recognized using a portfolio approach over a commission expense weighted-average enterprise contract period.
-Deferred enterprise commission costs are included in other noncurrent assets in the consolidated balance sheet and totaled \$127 million as of March 31, 2018.
+Deferred enterprise commission costs are included in other noncurrent assets in the consolidated balance sheet and totaled \$134 million as of June 30, 2018.
 As the amortization period of residential and small and medium business commissions costs is less than one year, the Company applies the practical expedient that allows such costs to be expensed as incurred.
 The Company has determined that the amortization period associated with residential and small and medium business commission costs is less than one year based on qualitative and quantitative factors.

 The Company recognizes an asset for costs incurred to fulfill a contract when those costs are directly related to services provided under the contract, generate or enhance resources of the entity that will be used in performing service obligations under the contract, and are expected to be recovered.
 Up-front fees paid to MDUs, such as apartment building owners, in order to gain access to market and serve tenants who reside within the MDU meet the requirements to be deferred and, as a result, are recognized over the term of the MDU contract.
-Deferred upfront MDU fees are amortized on a straight-line basis and are included in other noncurrent assets in the consolidated balance sheet and totaled \$247 million as of March 31, 2018.
-Amortization expense of \$15 million was included in regulatory, connectivity and produced content within operating expenses in the consolidated statements of operations for the three months ended March 31, 2018.
+Deferred upfront MDU fees are amortized on a straight-line basis and are included in other noncurrent assets in the consolidated balance sheet and totaled \$254 million as of June 30, 2018.
+Amortization expense of \$15 million and \$30 million was included in regulatory, connectivity and produced content within operating expenses in the consolidated statements of operations for the three and six months ended June 30, 2018, respectively.
 Residential and small and medium business installation costs not capitalized into property, plant and equipment are expensed as incurred under cable industry-specific guidance.